Eggy115/Eggy115/README.md

 # Projects

-I'm working on a lot of things right now.
+I'm working on a lot of things right now in Java, Python and other coding languages.